 To the north and west are open fields, to the south Ecclesfield merges into the northern suburbs and the east is extensive industrial development in Blackburn Brook.

-The conservation area is primarily along the junctions of three roads which pass through the village, Church Street / Town End Road; an ancient cross Pennine route linking Ecclesfield to the neighbouring parish of Bradfield, and Stocks Hill / Yew Lane and St Mary's Lane / High Street.
+The Conservation Area is primarily along the junctions of 3 roads which pass through the village, Church Street/Town End Road; an ancient cross Pennine route linking Ecclesfield to the neighbouring parish of Bradfield, and Stocks Hill/Yew Lane and St Mary's Lane/High Street.

 - historical importance as one of the oldest settlements in Sheffield

 - Grade I listed church, once serving one of England's largest parishes

 - small scale 19th Century industrial buildings still surviving today

 - a mix of building types including a Grade I, Grade II* and several Grade II listings

 - a distinct identity separate from that of neighbouring Sheffield

 The Conservation Area was designated on 1 June 1977.

 Conservation Area Appraisal